-The College offers courses outside its regular schedule of courses for students interested in personal enrichment, skill training, computer software applications, or to meet other academic needs.
-The College also hosts various conferences and workshops to enable participants to upgrade their skills and knowledge in a variety of areas.
+The College offers courses outside its regular schedule of courses for students interested in personal enrichment, skill training or to meet other academic needs.
+The College also hosts various conferences and workshops that enable participants to upgrade their skills and knowledge in a variety of areas.

-Continuing Education and Lifelong Learning courses are primarily skill-oriented and are designed to meet the specific training needs of those seeking to upgrade skills in their workplaces, as well as those seeking to develop work skills for entry or reentry into the work force.
+Continuing Education and Lifelong Learning courses are primarily skill-oriented and are designed to meet the specific training needs of those seeking to upgrade their skills in the workplace, as well as for those seeking to develop work skills for entry or reentry into the work force.
 The courses vary in length, depending on the breadth and depth of the skill to be taught.